 Doors open at 8.50am for children to come into school.
 Children line up on the playground in their class lines and their teacher will come out to get them.
 Children come into the classroom, put their book bags, coats, water bottles and any other belongings away, complete their self registration and sit themselves on the carpet to answer the register and ready to start the day.

-Through the ‘read-write-inc’ phonics scheme we use at Roecroft we have just begun to learn the set 1 sounds.
-Children are enjoying learning the different sounds and the rhymes used for handwriting.
-All children have a phonics booklet sent home with the sounds of the set they are learning.
+Through the ‘read-write-inc’ phonics scheme we use at Roecroft we will begin to learn the set 1 sounds.
+Children always enjoy learning the different sounds and the rhymes used for handwriting.
+All children will have a phonics booklet sent home with the sounds of the set they are learning.
 When your child moves onto a new sound set, a new booklet will be sent home for you to practice with them.
 Children really enjoy their phonics sessions and, learning the handwriting rhymes, meeting ‘Fred the Frog’ who helps to sound out words and blend words with our partners and trying our best to be ‘star of the session’.
-Children are making some fabulous progress and become more confident every day, but practicing at home will always support this.
+Children always make some fabulous progress and become more confident every day, but practicing at home will always support this.

-PE days for reception is on a Friday, however PE kits can be kept in school on your child’s peg all week.
+PE days for Goslings is on a Friday, however PE kits can be kept in school on your child’s peg all week.
 Black shorts and Roecroft PE t-shirt is perfect for indoor PE.
-Children don’t need trainers or plimsolls they will be in the hall until the weather is warmer in the summer.
+Children don’t need trainers as they will be in the hall until the weather is warmer in the summer.
 A letter will be sent home asking for outdoor shoes when we need them.

 Reading, Green Words, Red Words and Library Books

-Your child’s reading book will be changed at least once a week, with the option to change twice a week on a Friday, but please ensure that their reading book and reading record is stored in their book-bag and comes to school every day.
+Your child’s reading book will be changed once a week, but please ensure that their reading book and reading record is stored in their book-bag and comes to school every day.
 Please ensure your child’s reading record is signed once you have listened to them read at home.
 It is important to listen to your child read as regularly as possible to develop these early reading skills, so please don’t simply read the story to your child and ask them to repeat it back to you, or just tell them what the words say.
 It is very important they are the ones sounding out and blending the words to read, therefore developing their decoding skills.
 They also have a comprehension card in their reading folder with questions for you to ask your child when they are reading.
 This is very important alongside their reading skills to ensure they understand the context of the books.
 The day your child’s book is changed is on a sticker on the front of their reading folder and reading record.